Back in 2010, the ARRL announced the official vest we are supposed to wear:

 Vests may have zip or Velcro type front closures.
 Members may choose vests with or without pockets, at their own discretion.
 Other apparel, such as short and long sleeve tee shirts, jackets and coats are approved for member use as long as the garments meet the same color, ANSI Class 2, lettering and decoration standard.
 A waiver of this standard may be given by an SEC for specific purposes with good cause.

 Florescent green is the same as fluorescent yellow, which is what most vendors call it.
+It is not the same as fluorescent orange, which is what hunters generally wear.

 - David’s Vest: https://www.fullsource.com/radians-sv55-2zgd/